 “There are some questions about the Scottsdale Stallion Signature Auction & Futurity that I’m asked regularly,” says Taryl.
 “They include . . .”

 How can I get my stallion in the program?
 If you call and ask, we’ll send you a list of the names and addresses of “Right” holders.
 Each “Right” holder has one sponsorship option that may be available.

 How can I get involved in this program?
 You can breed a purebred Arabian mare to one of the Signature Stallions and nominated it via the mare nomination before 12/31 of the year prior to its birth.

 How do I know which stallions are nominated Scottsdale Signature Stallions?
-This information, as well as nomination forms, is available in our Stallion Directory.
+This information, as well as nomination forms, is available on our website: www.scottsdaleshow.com.